WorklogWiz/timesheet/README.md

 **Note** This was the first entry I found on Google in June 2023.
 The Windows executable is rather large, so perhaps there is better way to do this.

-Moved to autostore-tools repo on Sept 2, 2024

 Here is an overview of the dependencies, extracted from `Cargo.toml` using: `cargo depgraph --workspace-only | dot -Tsvg -o docs/assets/deps.svg`